 However, this tool is designed more for organic search (SEO) as opposed to paid (SEM).
-So once you have a basic list setup with a good starting list of keywords, you can hop on over to SEMrush to complete the process with more detailed research, or use WordStream’s Free Keyword Grouper to organize those keywords into campaign-ready groups.
+So once you have a basic list setup with a good starting list of keywords, you can hop on over to SEMrush to complete the process with more detailed research, or ;learn how to use effective keyword grouping.

 In SEMrush, you can drop in some of the initial key phrases and you’ll get more suggested phrases along with sample ad copy from some of the competition (which we’ll dive into later).

 Throughout this process, you don’t want to just choose terms like a robot focusing on the most popular ones.
 The intent behind each term is critical too.

 Figuring out the intent of each keyword helps you determine how to sell or frame each.
 That’s the hook: the compelling way your widget solves/changes/improves keyphrase XYZ.
 Or:

 The Digital Marketer article I mentioned earlier lists out six excellent hooks to start with: